TheAzziIzzuan/Security-Analytics/INTEGRATION_COMPLETE.md

 - [ ] Can delete item
 - [ ] See success/error messages

+### Orders (Employee/Supervisor)
+- [ ] Employee: Can create an order and see it in My Orders
+- [ ] Supervisor: Can view all orders
+- [ ] Updating order quantity adjusts inventory
+- [ ] Deleting an order returns quantity to inventory

 ### User Management (Supervisor only)
 - [ ] Can view all users
 - [ ] Can create new user